Will the daily routine of finger pricking to monitor blood glucose levels finally come to an end for the millions living with diabetes?

 NovioSense is a Dutch startup working on a glucose sensor that is placed under the lower eyelid, from where it can wirelessly send glucose measurements directly to a smartphone.
 The device consists of a flexible metal coil of just 2cm in length that contains nanosensors inside.
 In turn, the coil is covered by a protective layer of soft hydrogel.

 The coil could measure minute-to-minute changes in the glucose levels of tear fluid by using the same enzyme technology on which conventional glucose strip tests are based.
-The device has been tested in animals and the company is now planning clinical trials.
+The device was tested in a phase II trial in patients with type 2 diabetes last year and was comparable in accuracy to standard blood testing.

 GlucoSense is a spin-out of the University of Leeds, UK, that is developing a laser technology to monitor glucose levels.
 The device is made of a nano-engineered glass that fluoresces when stimulated by a low power laser.